lucadebort/Co-Bo.github.io/cultura.markdown

 ---
 layout: page
-title: Anagrafe
+title: Cultura
-permalink: /anagrafe/
+permalink: /cultura/
 ---

 <ul>

-{% for argomento in site.anagrafe %}
+{% for argomento in site.cultura %}

   <li>
     <a href="{{argomento.url}}">{{argomento.title}}</a>